BFY-PDCT/BFYBOT/README.md

 How to use the bot can be found [here](https://github.com/BFY-PDCT/BFYBOT/wiki/How-to-host-BFYBOT).
 You can find more information on the [wiki](https://github.com/BFY-PDCT/BFYBOT/wiki).

-Currently, bot uses korean.
-Multilanguage support including english will be added in v1.5.0. (planned, can be changed)
+Translation is currently in progress, and will be released in v1.5.0.